apathyhill/stream-layout/README.md

 # stream-layout
 A customizable website containing common stream information for use in OBS.

 ## Usage
 In a browser source, use these URLs:
 [Info URL](info.html)
 [Screen URL](screen.html)

 ## Customization
+Using Custom CSS, certain variables can be changed with the following syntax:

 ### Global
-These following variables can be changed by using Custom CSS with the following syntax:
 ```css
 :root {
     --main-color: color; /* The color used for label banners. */